rcolomina/simple_flask_app/README.md

 $ source testing_env/bin/activate
 $ celery -A tasks_periodic beat
 ```
 At this point you should have messages on the first terminal (worker init) without errors.
-You can see tasks have been received by the worker from the beat scheduler.
-There are fore posting and deleting contacts as explained above
+This terminal will show that tasks have been received by the worker from the beat scheduler.
+These are posting and deleting operations over contact details as explained above.
+Traces of these as follows:
 ```
 [2018-12-02 23:12:16,919: INFO/MainProcess] Received task: tasks_periodic.delete_older_entries[fc9706b6-dc5d-49d5-bcd1-5db54bb1e5a3]
 ...
 [2018-12-02 23:12:16,962: INFO/ForkPoolWorker-1] Task tasks_periodic.post_random_contact[a9628275-21cc-4619-8280-16cc6e6ca8b4] succeeded in 0.04553862699685851s: <Response streamed [200 OK]>

 ```
-Notice that tasks_periodic.delete_older_entires has a return [200 OK] in response from Flask app.

-Simimar traces are shown when posting a random contact
+Notice that the ** tasks_periodic.delete_older_entires ** has a return [200 OK] in response from Flask app.
+Similarly traces are shown when posting random contacts from celery:
 ```
 [2018-12-02 23:12:50,410: INFO/MainProcess] Received task: tasks_periodic.post_random_contact[55cbb8fd-fb1c-4889-93e7-6b299198d390]
 [2018-12-02 23:12:50,460: INFO/ForkPoolWorker-3] Task tasks_periodic.delete_older_entries[919cd7bd-4c68-46d8-84e9-265492061072] succeeded in 0.06035223400249379s: <Response streamed [200 OK]>